Andrew Anagnost: Personal life and philanthropy

 Growing up, Anagnost's dream job was to work on space ships for NASA.
 He enjoys reading science fiction novels, with The Fountains of Paradise being one of his favorite works, and is a fan of both the Star Wars and Star Trek franchises.

 In 2018, Anagnost was one of the judges in the Annual Engineering Showcase at his alma mater CSUN and hosted a talk at the university.
 The following year he was rewarded with the 2019 Distinguished Alumni Award from CSUN.
 That same year, Anagnost and his wife donated $300,000 to the university to establish the Teresa Sendra-Anagnost Memorial Scholarship Endowment in honor of his mother, who died in 2011 after suffering complications from cardiac surgery.
 The endowment supports outstanding students in the university's College of Engineering and Computer Science through funding of their education.
 Autodesk also donated $1 million to CSUN in 2020 to support the founding and construction of a Center for Integrated Design and Advanced Manufacturing at the university.

+In 2025, the CSUN College of Engineering & Computer Science was renamed the Andrew J. Anagnost College of Engineering & Computer Science after Anagnost donated $20 million to the university.